The smile of hope

 The Smile of Hope started with Leila Gomes.
-Leila is 25 years old and lives in Bolton with her family
+Leila is 28 years old and lives in Greater Manchester with her family.

 Leila won the Miss Mozambique beauty contest in 2011 and the prize was a trip to Mozambique.
 Knowing that the people she would encounter there were in a great need, she started fundraising around the town and greater Manchester, including different churches, pharmacies and schools as well as her local college.